bohendo/blog-content/health/kratom.md

 So why does the DEA think Kratom is worse than Fentanyl?
 Because of one glaring problem: it's frightfully cheap and could ruin the party that's raging in the stunningly profitable market of pain relief.

 Don't take this to mean that pharmaceutical companies aren't supposed to help people, they are.
-In the words of Mr. Huph, Mr. Incredible's boss at Insuricare: "We're supposed to help OUR people, Bob!
-Starting with our stock holders, who's helping them out?!"
+In the words of Mr. Incredible's boss at Insuricare: "We're supposed to help OUR people, Bob!
+Starting with our stock holders!
+Who's helping them out?!"

 Again, I believe that the opioid crisis is only a symptom of deeper problems and these problems need to be, above all, identified.
 But identifying, let alone fixing, them is no small task.
 In the mean time, we have the tools required to greatly ease the symptoms of the opioid crisis but our government's greed (or, hopefully, ignorance) is striving to keep these medicines from those who need them the most.